Ray Charles (musician, born 1918): The Ray Charles Singers

+Charles was nominated for a Grammy for Best Performance by a Chorus at the 3rd Annual Grammy Awards for the 1960 album Deep Night, but lost to his old friend Norman Luboff, who was nominated in the same category for Songs of the Cowboy by the Norman Luboff Choir.
+He received a total of five Grammy nominations during the 1960s, but never won.

 Charles decided to produce a "live" performing group to send on the road with Perry Como.
-The group of 12 singers opened in Las Vegas at the International Hotel and also opened the show for Como at Harrah's in South Lake Tahoe.
+The group of 12 singers opened in Las Vegas at the International Hotel and also opened the show for Como at Harrah's Lake Tahoe.

-Charles wrote the music and lyrics for an album produced by the Continental Insurance Company for the New York World's Fair in 1964, titled Cinema '76.
+Charles wrote the music and lyrics for an album produced by the Continental Insurance Company for the 1964 New York World's Fair, titled Cinema '76.
 It was a companion piece to a 30-minute show about unsung heroes of the American Revolution.

 Films

 Charles had also worked on film projects: Funny Lady and Racing With the Moon.

 West Coast television

 After years working in television and writing hundreds of jingles, Charles started making trips to the West Coast to seek new employment opportunities.
 The television industry was changing and migrating to Los Angeles.
 After a couple of years commuting, in 1968 Charles and his family relocated to Los Angeles, where he produced a Bing Crosby special and worked on The Hollywood Palace.
 By 1968, The Perry Como Show was doing specials, so Charles could continue working with Como while residing in California.
 Then Charles wrote and arranged for two seasons of the Glen Campbell Goodtime Hour.
 In 1971, he suggested to the other Ray Charles that he perform "America the Beautiful" when a guest on the Campbell show.
 Also that year Charles wrote special material for the first Julie Andrews TV special, with Andrews and Gene Kelly.

 Charles became the musical guru to Sha Na Na and guided that show through three seasons.
 His son, Jonathan, and daughter, Wendy, also worked on the show with their father.
 Charles, duetting with Julia Rinker, sang the title theme song for the long-running situation comedy Three's Company.